I write about my love of cooking and trying out new recipes that come to me via family or an old cookbook.

 It may not be the 1950s anymore, but this dessert brings much joy and love to my household.
 We go and pick the apples to be used in many of our family's favorite fall desserts, anybody can make this recipe due to its simplicity and it tastes great on a crisp fall evening.
 What more could you ask for from such a delightful, red apple?

 - Cook time: 20 minutes

 - 1 cup hot water

 - 12 regular marshmallows (or 1 1/2 cups mini marshmallows)

 - Pare and core the apples.
 Set aside on a plate.

-- In a medium-size saucepan over medium heat, make a syrup of the sugar, water, marshmallows, maraschino cherry juice, and almond extract.
-Stir the ingredients until marshmallows are melted and sugar has been incorporated.
+- In a medium size saucepan over medium heat, make a syrup of the sugar, water, marshmallows, maraschino cherry juice, and almond extract.
+Stir the ingredients until the marshmallows are melted and sugar has been incorporated.